Snapchat Reaches 200 Million Users in India

 India remains a key growth focus for all social apps, and Snapchat’s relative strength in the market bodes well for its future potential, as the Indian digital economy continues to expand, and facilitate all new types of opportunities.

-Along with Meta and Google, Snap could also win out in this respect.
-Eventually, pending regulatory approval, the hope is the digital platforms will form the core of all Indian commerce activity, and Snap’s presence could ensure that it benefits from such, if it does come to fruition.
+Along with Meta and Google, Snapchat could also win out in this respect.
+Eventually, pending regulatory approval, the hope is the digital platforms will form the core of all Indian commerce activity, and Snapchat’s presence could ensure that it benefits from such, if it does come to fruition.